forestgrape/coronavirus/7_social/individual_measures.md

 > Often the vaccines available in 2021, are presumed as effective reducing transmission.
 The supposedly reduced transmission and susceptibility is taken as a reason to restrict elementary rights and the freedom in varying degrees for those not vaccinated.
 While those vaccinated - even at high rates of Covid hospitalizations - can do near everything even with symptoms and often without any tests (// Here, for airplane travel and large scale events, testing (e.g. antigen tests) is considered as appropriate when hospitalization rates are high [optional measures](controlling.md#optional-measures)).

 > A concise and pointed comment "[Covid-19 Vaccine Mandates Are Now Pointless](../5_epidemiological/individual_susceptibility_and_transmission.md#pierpont)" is by Pierpont (some errata however, see notes at the reference.)

-> Errāre hūmānum est.

-> What if there are errata with RNA transfection?
+> Errāre hūmānum est. What if there are errata with the new technologies used?

 ## Scientific Considerations